Quotient completion for the foundation of constructive mathematics

 where we dispensed with the labels on the various appropriate projection arrows as these are easily reconstructed.

 Using plain logical notation (as in the proof of \ref{ccqc}),

-We skip the easy proof that, if (AUC) holds for a weak evaluation from $A$ to $B$, then it holds for every weak evaluation.
-For that reason, from now on we say that (AUC) holds from $A$ to $B$.
+We skip the easy proof that, if (AUC) from $A$ to $B$ holds for a weak evaluation, then it holds for every weak evaluation.
+For that reason, from now on we say that (AUC) \dfn{from $A$ to $B$ holds}.